Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

 Costa Rica has a vibrant media scene, with numerous public and privately owned newspapers, television outlets, and radio stations.
 Private media ownership is highly concentrated, however, and tends to be conservative.
-The press is relatively free to cover sensitive political and social issues and openly criticize the government.
+The press is relatively free to cover sensitive political and social issues, and to openly criticize the government.
 Radio is the most popular outlet for news dissemination.
 There are nine major newspapers, and cable television is also widely available.
-The internet served as an additional source of unrestricted information and was accessed by more than 20 percent of the population in 2007.
+New online news organizations have become very popular.
+The internet served as an additional source of unrestricted information and was accessed by more than 36.5 percent of the population in 2010.